team-arendelle/vinnyA3-add-to-cart/README.md

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node - *v10.15.0*
+- Node - *>=10.15.0*
-- npm - *v6.4.1*
+- npm - *>=6.4.1*

 ## Development

 ### Installing Dependencies

 All necessary dependencies are include in the project's `package.json`.
-In get started ....
-From within the project's root directory, run: `npm install`
+To get started ... from within the project's root directory, run: `npm install`

+### Starting the project

+A design decision was made to keep both client and server code separate from one another.
+As a result, we run both services as separate processes.
+Luckily, the client and server are configured to play nice with one another.

+To run the client: `npm start client:dev`
+To run the server: `npm run server:dev`

+**tip**: start both the client and server processes simultaneously with `npm run dev`--this takes advantage of the `npm-run-all` package which was installed.

+**[Important Note]**: the server script runs with the `NODE_PATH` envar set to the root of the server directory.
+The purpose of setting this envar is to avoid those ugly relative file resolutions ie. `require('../../../../yuck.js')`

 ## Final Product